mfarmani95/FOSS_Weekly/docs/index.md

 # :material-file-document-multiple: Documentation & :material-antenna: Communication

 !!!
-Success "Objectives of the project":
+Success "Objectives of the project"
+!!!
+Success "Learning Objectives"
     *  Implemeting new parametrization of Noah-MP and measuring its effectiveness in representing soil moisture
     *  Analysis of the new parametrization effects on soil moisture memory *
+:sucs
 ## What is the problem?
 Most land surface models <mark>overestimate the soil moisture</mark> over CONUS.
 Soil moisture acts like a memory for soil and it has direct impact on rainfall and streamflow generation.